swanchain/python-sdk-docs-samples/README.md

 - Click the user icon on the top right.
 - Click 'Show API-Key' -> 'New API Key'

 To use the `swan-sdk` Multi-Chain Storage (MCS) service, an MCS API key is required.
-To get an MCS API Key: go to [MultiChain Storage](https://www.multichain.storage/home).
+To get an MCS API Key: visit [MultiChain Storage](https://www.multichain.storage/home).

 4. Set up environment variables
    Create a `.env` file in the root directory and add the following environment variables: